ocaml/dune/doc/jbuild.rst

   when cross-compiling, in which case it will expand to the file from the host build context
-- ``lib-available:<library-name>`` expands to ``true`` or ``false`` depending on wether the library is available or not.
+- ``lib-available:<library-name>`` expands to ``true`` or ``false`` depending on whether the library is available or not.
 A library is available iff at least one of the following condition holds:

   -  it is part the installed worlds